holoviz/lumen/README.md

-# Monitor
+# Lumen

 [![Build Status](https://travis-ci.com/holoviz/monitor.svg?branch=master)](https://travis-ci.com/holoviz/monitor)

 ## Purpose

-The purpose of the Monitor dashboard is to watch a number of metrics which are obtained from some source, this could be from a REST endpoint, from a file or a simple uptime status on an HTTP server.
+The purpose of the Lumen project is to watch a number of metrics which are obtained from some source, this could be from a REST endpoint, from a file or a simple uptime status on an HTTP server.

 ## Architecture

-The Monitor dashboard can query information from any source using a so called `QueryAdaptor`.
+The Lumen dashboard can query information from any source using a so called `QueryAdaptor`.
 The `QueryAdaptor` can return any number of metrics and filters:

 * `metric`: A `metric` is some quantitity that can be visualized
 * `filter`: A `filter` is a variable that can be filtered by usually using a widget or by specifying a constant in the dashboard specification.